FMCSA Drug and Alcohol Testing After an Albuquerque Trucking Accident

 What if the Truck Driver Refuses a Test?
 If a truck diver causes an Albuquerque trucking accident and refuses testing, either per the regulations or a law enforcement officer’s request, the refusal is the equivalent of a positive test result for drugs or alcohol.
 This can also be used in your personal injury lawsuit.

 Victims of Albuquerque Trucking Accidents May be Entitled to Use Drug and Alcohol Test Results Pursuant to the FMCSA Regulations in Their Case

 If a truck driver tests positive or refuses to submit to a drug or alcohol test, FMCSA regulations and New Mexico law will be violated.
 These violations can be used by a victim to help prove liability in an Albuquerque trucking accident.
 This may allow a victim to recover compensation for pain and suffering, lost wages, lost earnings, and medical expenses.

-If you were injured in an 18 wheeler wreck or big rig crash, call our experienced Albuquerque trucking accident lawyers at the Caruso Law Offices, P.C. to learn what your rights to compensation may be by dialing (505) 883-5000.
+If you were injured in an 18 wheeler wreck or big rig crash, call our experienced Albuquerque trucking accident lawyers at the NM Truck Accident Attorneys to learn what your rights to compensation may be by dialing (505) 883-5000.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.